OI-wiki/i18n/docs/search/bidirectional.md

     then   the loop is ended

   if   s new nodes are expanded from the starting node
-    then   mark s nodes as 1 and enter the queue q
+    then   mark s nodes as 1 and push it into queue q

   if   s new nodes are expanded from the ending node
-    then   mark s nodes as 2 and enter the queue q
+    then   mark s nodes as 2 and push it into queue q }
-}
 ```